raymond1/simple-parser-generator/README.md

 ## Demo programs

 To see how to use the parser, look in the folder called demos/calculator and open the file 'calculator.html'.
 It shows an example of the parser in action.
+You may also look at a live demo <a href=https://raymondleon.ca/portfolio/simple-parser-generator/demos/calculator/step3/calculator.html>here</a>.

 To use the parser generator in your html file, simply put the parser.js file in the same directory as your html file and then refer to it in a script tag.
 After you have connected the script to your program, you will be able to use the parser in your JavaScript code by creating a new Parser object.
 The basic usage of this object is show below: